Heritage Tree Details

 Picea sitchensis

 The tree measures more than 14 feet across at its base and has no central trunk.
-Instead, limbs extend horizontally as much as 30 feet before …
+Instead, limbs extend horizontally as much as 30 feet before turning upward.
+It is 105 feet tall and is estimated to be around 250 years …

 Read More